 There are various ways to solve steep slope-soil erosion.
 Terraces and retaining walls work well.
-In many cases, ground covers are a low-cost solution.
+However, in many cases, ground covers are the low-cost solution.
 This is because their spreading root systems hold soil firmly in place.

 The special problem of steep slopes is that the water runs off quickly rather than sinking into the soil.
 The expected damage and erosion always follow.

 Ground-covering plants for slopes need to have specific features.
 The plants must be able to quickly form a soil-holding mass.
 Place your plants on the close end of the recommended spacing and water thoroughly the first year.

 Ajuga reptans is a fast-growing, colorful ground cover suitable for steep slopes.